How to Optimize Your Event Invitation Emails

 The better you target your list, the higher your invitation response and success rate will be.

 So, who should receive your event invitation emails?

 Consider the following groups when you start making your invite list:

-- People who subscribe to your feed, list or newsletter
+- Prospects and clients who subscribe to your feed, list, or newsletter

 - Prospects currently in your sales funnel

 - Customers who get product information or updates